CommonGateway/PetStore/README.md

     4. `releaseDate` to a earlier date if already released or TBA (to be announced).
     5. Scroll down to `description`
     6. Change both for `en` and `nl` the `shortDescription`, the `documentation` to `https://redocly.github.io/redoc/?url=https://raw.githubusercontent.com/{yourOrganizationOrUserName}/{yourRepositoryName}/main/OAS.yaml&nocors` and the `apiDocumentation` to `https://raw.githubusercontent.com/{yourOrganizationOrUserName}/{yourRepositoryName}/main/OAS.yaml`
+    7. Change `OAS.yaml` to `OAS.json` if your OAS is a json file.
-    7. Enter a nice commit message and press `Commit changes` below the code viewer.
+    8. Enter a nice commit message and press `Commit changes` below the code viewer.
 - Open the README.md file and alter it to suit your project (don't forget to update the URL of the status badge)
 - If you want your API to be downloadable through the Common Gateway API store make sure that your repository is set to public
 - Open the OAS.yaml (or .json) in your repository on GitHub.
 - Click the `raw` button on the top right of the code viewer.
 - Copy the url from your browser.
-- Open .env from your repository.
+- Open .env from your repository and press the `edit icon` (pencil) in the top right of the code viewer.
 - Scroll to the bottom and find `PUBLICCODE`.
 - Overwrite the url with your OAS url.

+After following these steps your repository should be set up properly.
+To test your repository locally read [running the api locally](#running-the-api-locally).

 ## Your OpenAPI Specification